 I learned this lesson the hard way.
 In my late twenties, when I had two little girls and some baggage from my past, I pleaded with God.
 Please Just let me have one fruit of the Spirit: gentleness.
 Just one out of seven.
 I know now there are nine.
 I ugly cried this prayer alone in my car or in my closet more than once.

 My theology was flawed.
-I viewed God’s fruit of the Spirit like going to the farmer’s market and being allowed only one item.
+I viewed God’s fruit of the Spirit like going to the farmer’s market and only able to pick one item.
 But I felt his tender presence and comfort as he led me down a path that looked at hard realities I had pushed down most of my life, at deeply painful experiences that brought out anger, fear, and anxiety.
 I seemed to grow farther away from the hope of ever being gentle.
 As I look back, I think I wanted the fruit, even just the one, more than I wanted a relationship with Christ.
 I just didn’t know it at the time.

 I’ve been reflecting on this part of my journey as I’ve been memorizing John 15 for SSMT, a Scripture memory program offered by Beth Moore.
 It has changed my life.
 It seems rote at first, but saying the verses over and over, building on passages, deepens my faith.
 God brings up verses from the past when I get anxious, in my prayer life, or when my thoughts turn to worry.
 Reciting the verses out loud gets my mind and heart back on track.